getcarina/getcarina.com/_tutorials/data-volume-containers.md

 ### Delete the data

 Delete the containers.
-The `--volumes` parameter will remove the volumes associated with the container from the host.
+The `--volumes` flag will remove the volumes associated with the container from the host.

 ```bash
 $ docker rm --force mysql56